 It indeed sounds cliché, but it’s true that everyday we have the opportunity to either commit to a new journey or try our best to continue on a healthy path we’ve already started.
 This is far from easy.
-We can be discerning and clear thinking one minute, our intellect (as Kisma and Nick refer to it) fully engaged, and then mired in anger and fear—emotions anchored in the past and future, respectively—the next.
+We can be discerning and clear thinking one minute, our intellect fully engaged, and then mired in anger and fear—emotions anchored in the past and future, respectively—the next.

 Where should we try to be?
 In the present, detached from the source of upset, observing the stimulus as well as our agitated thoughts that might be swirling around and around in our brains like a roller coaster with no brakes.

 And what’s one of the best ways to get here?
-Well, I think we each need to find our tribe, our network, our community of fellow travelers, who can help us discern when we are fuzzy, get quiet when our minds are in chaos, and direct us toward or help keep us on our path to wellness.
+Well, I think we each need to find our community, our network of fellow travelers, who can help us discern when we are fuzzy, get quiet when our minds are in chaos, and direct us toward or help keep us on our path to wellness.